 edu LIBRARY

-Model rates: Advice for freelance models
+Model Rates: Advice for Freelance Models

-Ever since I started modeling, the question of “model rates” has been popping up just about every day in the MM modeling forum.
+Ever since I started modeling, the question of “model rates” has been popping up just about every day in the modeling forum.
 I’ve finally decided to write a post with my personal take on setting modeling rates.

 This is just from my experience—honestly, there are as many unique experiences and opinions as there are models.
 Additionally, this post is geared towards freelance models making money by helping new photographers develop their portfolios, as opposed to agency models.